What are the key factors that make for a successful buy-side transaction?

 • expanded services and product portfolios can increase your profitability.

 If you have hired a third-party M&A specialist, your project typically begins with a kick-off meeting at your site.
-During this meeting, your project buy-side M&A team will explore the strategic direction of your company.
+During this meeting, your project buy-side M&A team will explore your company’s strategic direction.

 This is the time for a detailed discussion.
 How does acquiring an existing business contribute to that direction or vision?
 What is its effect downstream when a sea of changes could take the organization by surprise?